 Department: 30 percent One or more departments represented by the developers.

-BCM General Fund: 30 percent
+Baylor General Fund: 30 percent

 *Net Income may be different in circumstances where the invention resulted from research funded by a non-profit foundation.
 Each foundation has different policies which we negotiate to try to minimize the income-sharing impact on the developers.
 This is also the case with joint disclosures with other academic institutions discussed above.